romanz-online/romanz-scrabble/README.md

 This is an online recreation of Scrabble, hosted on my website here: https://www.romanzinoviev.com/scrabble

 I attempted to recreate Scrabble's rules as closely as possible, so there should be few to no discrepancies there.
-There are many other versions of Scrabble on many websites, but none of the ones I've found have been particularly well-designed and they all required some form of website account to begin playing.
+There are many other versions of Scrabble on many websites, but none of the ones I've found have been particularly well-designed and they all required some form of account to even begin playing.
 I found this meaningless and tedious, so I decided to make my own version which generates a username for each player automatically and stores it as a cookie so they can return to games without losing progress.

 # running the website